Wednesday, March 13, 2019

 As I stare forlornly at my blog stats, I regularly see posts I wrote back in 2006 being viewed now, thirteen years after they were written.
 And as I reread them, I can't help but think they were pretty darned good.
 I think 2006 was my peak year as a blogger.
 Which is pretty sad considering I was not quite two years into this medium that was relatively new at the time.
+The above photo is a 2006 selfie I took in the bathroom mirror (this was before I had a phone that could take selfies).
+I took the photo to Photoshop my face onto various things as was my habit in 2006 (and more or less every year).

 I suppose part of it was that it was a new type of writing and I was still having fun exploring the options.
 And I hadn't been blogging long enough to have started repeating myself.
 I had, however, been alive long enough to start repeating myself.